Vrend/SMGoLaD/README.md

 Progress:

 - land generation
-- rudimentary climate system
+- Rudimentary climate system
 - Many geographic features (some modify climate)
-- Incomplete resource generation
+- Resource generation
-- Save system which accepts names (doesn't support resources yet)
+- Save system which accepts names
-- Load system which displays 8 saves (doesn't support resources yet)
+- Load system which displays 8 saves
 - Main menu with music and fade on close
 - land is generated with the "r" button
+- Rudimentary structure for game and units